 1. Do What Makes You Happy

 Seems simple enough, no?
 When the winter blues hit, I try to listen to myself and do what makes me happy.
-Perhaps it’s a cozy sweater, favorite movie and yummy meal; or maybe it’s an evening yoga class and drink with my better half.
+Perhaps it’s a cozy sweater, favorite movie, and yummy meal; or maybe it’s an evening yoga class and drinks with my better half.
 Whatever it is, I think it’s important to be extra kind to yourself during these frigid months and to push yourself to do what makes you happy.
 So, if you have an inkling of an urge to go meet a friend for dinner or take a dance class, then push yourself to go.
 It’s all too easy to ignore our wants and stay glued to the couch this time of year.
 Now, to go take my own advice.

 2. Have Something to Look Forward to

 By far the best way to beat (or at least tolerate the cold weather months) is to have something on the horizon that excites you.
 In my case (and no surprise here), I have a trip to Guatemala planned.
 I just ordered my Lonely Planet Guatemala book and am looking forward to reading about the country and planning cool things to see and do there next month.
-In the very least, the promise of sunshine and balmy weather is enough to kick the stubborn blues.
+At the very least, the promise of sunshine and the balmy weather is enough to kick the stubborn blues.

 3. Let’s Talk About Vitamin D

-Let’s talk about the the reason we get bummed out in the colder months.
-Beyond the fact that the holidays are over and sandal season is far away, there is a physiological reason behind the winter blues, which comes down to vitamin D. Vitamin D deficiency is common in many people, and is something that is frequently seen in the winter months when people are exposed to less sunlight.
+Let’s talk about the reason we get bummed out in the colder months.
+Beyond the fact that the holidays are over and sandal season is far away, there is a physiological reason behind the winter blues, which comes down to vitamin D. Vitamin D deficiency is common in many people and is something that is frequently seen in the winter months when people are exposed to less sunlight.
 Lacking vitamin D can impact everything from our immune system (hello, flu season!), to our energy levels, to muscle aches and yes, depression.

 According to Healthline, the recommended dosage of Vitamin D is 400-800 IU, although experts suggest going above that.
 To beat the winter blues, it’s important to give your body the tools it needs to kick winter’s butt.
-In short, take vitamin D supplements to help your energy, immune system and overall mood.
+In short, take vitamin D supplements to help your energy, immune system, and overall mood.
 I am a big fan of Ritual Vitamins for women (sorry, fellas!).
 There are also light systems that are sold online, which can help boost vitamin D levels and simulate sun exposure.